tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 * haval256,5
     * a7dac1b901376073284fbe145b37ffe6bcf6fc1ae94728186939ce91bcf73e51
 * none

+= My plugin uses a different or custom hashing algorithm, can the plugin handle this? =

+Yes.
+It will require you to use a built in hook (exlog_hook_filter_authenticate_hash) that you can add to your functions.php file.

+Documentation on how to use this and other hooks can be found in the [FAQ section](https://wordpress.org/plugins/external-login/#what%20hooks%20are%20available%20in%20the%20external%20login%20flow%3F).

 = What values can I set in wp-config.php? =
 Here is a full listing of possible fields and values.